ARIS EDGE platform with BNO055 and BME280

 Low-power sensor board with BLE, Thread and ZigBee stacks extends IoT-focused ARIS platform leveraging Renesas Synergy framework.

-Arrow Electronics has launched the (Arrow Renesas IoT Synergy) development platform, which lets designers accelerate development of low-power (IoT) devices such as smart sensors, wearables, small appliances and battery-powered health care devices or other types of endpoints.
+Arrow Electronics has launched the ARIS EDGE (Arrow Renesas IoT Synergy) development platform, which lets designers accelerate development of low-power Internet of Things (IoT) devices such as smart sensors, wearables, small appliances and battery-powered health care devices or other types of endpoints.

 Support for wireless communication is also tailored to IoT-edge devices, comprising a multi-protocol radio module with Bluetooth Low Energy (BLE 4.1/4.2), Thread, and ZigBee stacks all built-in to provide flexible choices for connecting with other devices and the Cloud.
 The Thread stack allows ARIS EDGE to be used as a platform for connected domestic IoT devices, benefiting from properties of Thread that help ensure reliable and secure communication, with high energy efficiency and easy interoperability.